'Alphabet' (i) was the British seaborne evacuation of elements of the expeditionary force in Norway from the region of Narvik (4/8 June 1940).

 The operation signalled the German success in 'Weserübung' and marked the end of the British and French campaign in Norway.

-The evacuation was prompted by the continued advances of the German forces in their 'Sichelschnitt' assault on the Netherlands, Belgium, Luxembourg and France from 10 May 1940, which in British and French eyes reduced the Norwegian campaign’s significance to that of a sideshow.
+The evacuation was prompted by the continued advances of the German forces in their 'Gelb' and 'Sichelschnitt' assault on the Netherlands, Belgium, Luxembourg and France from 10 May 1940, which in British and French eyes reduced the Norwegian campaign’s significance to that of a sideshow.
 Given the success of 'Sichelschnitt' right from its start, the UK decided on 24 May to pull its forces out of the campaign against the German forces still advancing to the north through Norway, but only after capturing Narvik so that the railway line from Sweden and the port’s loading plant could be totally destroyed as a means of delaying the resumption of German shipment of high-grade Swedish iron ore.
 Orders to this effect were transmitted on the following day to Lieutenant General C. J. E. Auchinleck and Admiral the Lord Cork and Orrery, commanding the British land and naval forces in Norway.

 The first task was the evacuation from Bodø, reinforced only on 15 May by two battalions of the 24th Guards Brigade commanded temporarily by Lieutenant Colonel W. D. Faulkner and from 23 May by Brigadier C. McV.
 Gubbins, but where the German pressure was now acute.
 The evacuation began on 29 May and all 4,000 troops had been embarked by 31 May, so ending the 'Scissors' subsidiary landings designed to delay the German advance to the north.
 The route to Narvik was now open to an unimpeded German advance and, perhaps more importantly, Bodø airfield had just become ready for use.